OG-Matcha/LangChain/README.md

-This is some application built with LangChain and LLMs
+Here are some applications built with LangChain and LLMs